 At the hotel

-Gym, treatment room, rooftop terrace, Playstation to borrow, free WiFi throughout.
+Gym, wellness suite, rooftop terrace, Playstation to borrow, free WiFi throughout.
 In rooms: flatscreen TV, DVD player, iPod dock, minibar, kettle, Gilchrist & Soames toiletries.

 Our favourite rooms